zerasul/mdbook_en/3Architecture/architecture.md

 It has access to an 8KB memory to be used as sound RAM, as the Z80 can be used to orchestrate sound or as a co-processor.

-In addition, the Z80 allows backward compatibility with Sega Master System games so that no additional hardware (using an adapter for the slot) is required.
+In addition, the Z80 allows backward compatibility with Sega Master System games so that no additional hardware is required (using an adapter for the slot).

 [^21]: Zx Spectrum and Sinclair are trademarks of Sinclair Research Ltd.
 [^22]: Neo Geo Pocket and Neo Geo Pocket Color are trademarks of SNK.